MichaelBui/strixhalo-homelab/Hardware/Boards/Sixunited-AXB35/Firmware.md

 ### GMKtec EVO-X2

-BIOS and EC firmware are available [on the GMKtec website](https://www.gmktec.com/pages/drivers-and-software), but since they update it rarely and put them on Google Drive, you can download them here as well.
+BIOS and EC firmware are no longer available [on the GMKtec website](https://www.gmktec.com/pages/drivers-and-software), but you can download previously saved copies here.

 **BIOS**